thiswillbeyourgithub/karakeep_python_api/README.md

 ## Overview

 This library provides a Python interface (both a class and a command-line tool) to interact with a Karakeep instance's API.
+The author also developed [freshrss_to_karakeep](https://github.com/thiswillbeyourgithub/freshrss_to_karakeep), a Python script that periodically sends FreshRSS "favourite" articles to Karakeep (a bookmarking and read-it-later app, see [Karakeep on GitHub](https://github.com/karakeep-app/karakeep)).

 The development process involved: